aarav2703/churnXGB_prod/README.md

 For each row:

-- features use only information available up to that month-end reference point
+- features use only information available up to that row's month-end reference point
-- labels are based on future behavior after that point
+- labels use behavior strictly after that point
 - churn means no purchase in the next 90 days

+This is important because it keeps the setup point-in-time correct.
+A churn project can look very strong on paper if leakage sneaks in through features or splits, so the pipeline is built to avoid that.

 The project keeps the data grain fixed at customer-month.
-It does not switch to online event scoring or a different architecture.
+I did not switch it to online event scoring or a different architecture.

-## Repository Shape
+## Repository Structure

-The repo follows a simple production-style structure:
+The repo follows a simple production-style shape:

 1. Offline pipeline
-   - feature build
+   - build features
    - train and compare models
-   - calibration
+   - calibrate probabilities
    - score the saved feature table
-   - write reports and artifacts
+   - write reports and saved artifacts

 2. FastAPI layer
    - prediction and explanation endpoints
-   - budget frontier, segment, and drift endpoints
+   - budget frontier, segment, backtest, and drift endpoints
    - policy simulation endpoints over saved outputs

 3. Frontends
    - Streamlit for artifact review
    - React for a more interactive decision dashboard

+I kept this structure because it makes the project feel closer to a small applied system rather than a one-off experiment.

 ## Data And Features